caesar1111/openHAB2_beginners_walkthrough/openHAB2_beginners_walkthroughspellcheck.md

 ![image](images/paperui12.jpg)

-**Result:** The  WiFi LED Binding dialogue will open, allowing you to enter/edit the name.
+**Result:** The  WiFi LED Binding dialouge will open, allowing you to enter/edit the name.

 ![image](images/paperui13.jpg)